Cumulocity-IoT/apama-streaming-analytics-connectivity-CSVCodec/README.md

 Java based Connectivity Codec for converting to/from CSV for use with [Apama](https://www.apamacommunity.com/).

 ## Description
 Converts the given event map data to the CSV format (and vice versa).
 For more information on the Apama Connectivity Framework, as well as Apama in general, please see [the community website](https://www.apamacommunity.com/).
-Furthermore, if you wish to examine this plugin in more detail, [a blog describing it also exists](https://www.apamacommunity.com/creating-your-own-apama-connectivity-plugins/).
+Furthermore, if you wish to examine this plugin in more detail, a blog describing it also exists named "creating-your-own-apama-connectivity-plugins".

 ## Set-up
 First, ensure you have an install of the Apama engine; a free edition is available at [the community website](https://www.apamacommunity.com/).
 This plugin assumes the user has familiarity with the basic structure of the install, more information of which can also be found on the community site.